Setting up free TLS

 Click the Create domain button.
 The Create a domain page appears.

-- Fill out the Create a new domain fields as follows:
+- Fill out the Create a domain fields as follows:

 - In the Domain Name field, type

 - In the Comment field, type a human-readable name for the domain.
-This name is displayed in the Fastly web interface.
+This name appears in the Fastly web interface.

 - In the Domain Name field, type